 1. Place the mother in a lateral decubitus position, ensure her airway is patent, and administer oxygen at a rate of 8 to 10 L/min.
 Ensure she is moved to a monitored setting such, as a labor and delivery or an intensive care unit, where mental status, blood pressure, and oximetry can be continuously monitored.

 2. Start anticonvulsant treatment: magnesium sulfateEvidence 1Strong recommendation (benefits clearly outweigh downsides; right action for all or almost all patients).
 High Quality of Evidence (high confidence that we know true effects of the intervention).
 Magnesium sulfate has been found to more than halve the risk of eclampsia and, in women who have already had an eclamptic seizure, to be superior to phenytoin in reducing the risk of further seizures.
 Duley L, Gülmezoglu AM, Henderson-Smart DJ, Chou D. Magnesium sulphate and other anticonvulsants for women with pre-eclampsia.
 Cochrane Database Syst Rev. 2010 Nov 10;(11):CD000025. doi: 10.1002/14651858.CD000025.pub2.
 Review.
 PubMed PMID: 21069663.
 Duley L, Henderson-Smart DJ, Chou D. Magnesium sulphate versus phenytoin for eclampsia.
 Cochrane Database Syst Rev. 2010 Oct 6;(10):CD000128. doi: 10.1002/14651858.CD000128.pub2.
 Review.
 PubMed PMID: 20927719.
-4 g IV over 20 minutes followed by 2 g/h in a continuous IV infusion for ≥24 to 48 hours after delivery or after the last seizure.
-Magnesium is cleared entirely through the kidney; therefore, if there is any evidence of renal impairment (creatinine >100 micromol/L or urine output <25 mL/hour), the infusion rate of magnesium may need to be reduced to avoid toxicity, which can occur at levels >3.5 mmol/L (>3.5-5 mmol/L, loss of deep tendon reflexes; 5-6.5 mmol/L, respiratory paralysis; >7.5 mmol/L, cardiac conduction abnormalities).
+4 g IV over 20 minutes followed by 1 to 2 g/h in a continuous IV infusion for 24 hours after delivery or after the last seizure.
+Magnesium is cleared entirely through the kidney; therefore, if there is any evidence of renal impairment (creatinine >100 micromol/L or urine output <25 mL/h), the infusion rate of magnesium may need to be reduced to avoid toxicity, which can occur at levels >3.5 mmol/L (>3.5-5 mmol/L, loss of deep tendon reflexes; 5-6.5 mmol/L, respiratory paralysis; >7.5 mmol/L, cardiac conduction abnormalities).
 Magnesium levels should ideally be monitored in this situation to guide adjustment.
 If magnesium sulfate is ineffective (repeated seizures occur in about 10% of patients), our practice is to give one repeat bolus of magnesium 2 g IV before administering diazepam or midazolam 5 to 10 mg IV.

 4. In the case of signs of fetal distress, urgent cesarean section may be necessary once the mother has been stabilized.
 However, the baby may also recover in utero as the maternal condition improves.
 In other cases, eclampsia is not an indication for cesarean section and vaginal delivery is possible (induced when necessary).
 The timing and mode of delivery is a decision for the obstetrician.